 - Treatment for metabolic abnormalities may also be needed.

-For many patients with hypothalamic hamartoma, the related problems, most notably seizures, can be challenging to manage.
+For many patients with hypothalamic hamartoma, the related problems, most notably seizures, can be challenging to manage, but surgery can sometimes eradicate seizures.
 Many of the endocrine problems are treatable with medications.
 The seizure conditions require ongoing and diligent follow-up with a neurologist.